apache/pulsar/site2/docs/security-tls-transport.md

 When you enable the TLS transport encryption, you need to configure the client to use ```https://``` and port 8443 for the web service URL, and ```pulsar+ssl://``` and port 6651 for the broker service URL.

-As the server certificate you generated above doesn't belong to any of the default trust chains, you also need to either specify the path the **trust cert** (recommended), or tell the client to allow untrusted server certs.
+As the server certificate that you generated above does not belong to any of the default trust chains, you also need to either specify the path the **trust cert** (recommended), or tell the client to allow untrusted server certs.

 #### Hostname verification

 Hostname verification is a TLS security feature whereby a client can refuse to connect to a server if the "CommonName" does not match the hostname to which the hostname is connecting.
 By default, Pulsar clients disable hostname verification, as it requires that each broker has a DNS record and a unique cert.

 Moreover, as the administrator has full control of the certificate authority, a bad actor is unlikely to be able to pull off a man-in-the-middle attack. "allowInsecureConnection" allows the client to connect to servers whose cert has not been signed by an approved CA. The client disables "allowInsecureConnection" by default, and you should always disable "allowInsecureConnection" in production environments.
-As long as you disabled "allowInsecureConnection", a man-in-the-middle attack would require that the attacker has access to the CA.
+As long as you disable "allowInsecureConnection", a man-in-the-middle attack requires that the attacker has access to the CA.

 One scenario where you may want to enable hostname verification is where you have multiple proxy nodes behind a VIP, and the VIP has a DNS record, for example, pulsar.mycompany.com.
 In this case, you can generate a TLS cert with pulsar.mycompany.com as the "CommonName," and then enable hostname verification on the client.